paulieguk/LDW-JUN22/Content/Instructions-003.md

 >Reader - Can read all objects in a Resource Group but cannot modify.
 >Contributor - Can Read, Create, Modify and Delete objects in a Resource Group.
 >Owner - Can manage the security and access to the Resource Group.
->These groups are very similar to the standard groups but you will see them created as LODS-rolename.
+>These groups are very similar to the standard groups, but you will see them created as LODS-rolename.

 - Save the Lab Profile